 Although plastic waste may have increased, Delgado points out that because of the simplified menu Bon Appétit is serving, and due to the lack of faculty and staff eating in Beamer, they have seen a reduction in food waste.

-“It’s been much more predictable for us to control [how much food is produced],” he said.
+“It’s been much more predictable for us to control ,” he said.
 “From that standpoint, we’ve probably done better than anticipated in terms of waste.”

 While Delgado said he underestimated the amount of packaging required this semester—it takes six to eight people packing containers and two people cutting fruit for the entire work day to serve the Wheaton student body—Delgado sees it as a “small price to pay” to ensure that students can stay on campus.